jcoglan/presentations/slides/di-eurucamp/intro/intro.md

 # It’s about making decisions

 !SLIDE title
-# Let’s talk about Rails
-## Bear with me, this won’t take long

-!SLIDE title
 # Is your code SOLID?
 ## aka, “Won’t somebody _please_ think of the children?”